Braumski/learning/markdown-notes-obsidian/html/semantic-html-cheat-sheet.md

 # Semantic HTML Cheat Sheet

-There are hundreds of [semantics-and-meta-tags](semantics-and-meta-tags.md) available to help describe the meaning of your HTML documents.
+There are hundreds of [semantics-and-meta-tags 1](semantics-and-meta-tags%201.md) available to help describe the meaning of your HTML documents.
 Below is a cheat sheet with some of the most common ones you’ll use in this course and in your development career.
 ```html

 Sectioning tags